belsrc/notebook/excali/scratch-pad.md

 			"frameId": null,
 			"roundness": null,
 			"boundElements": [],
-			"updated": 1715352299439,
+			"updated": 1716396996554,
 			"link": null,
 			"locked": false,
 			"fontSize": 20,
 			"fontFamily": 1,
-			"text": "When you think of a table representation, it is two dimensional with columns and rows. \nHowever when it’s physically stored on a disc it has to be aranged as a linear, one \ndimensional succession of bits.", "rawText": "When you think of a table representation, it is two dimensional with columns and rows. \nHowever when it’s physically stored on a disc it has to be aranged as a linear, one \ndimensional succession of bits.", "textAlign": "left",
+			"text": "When you think of a table representation, it is two dimensional with columns and rows. \nHowever when it’s physically stored on a disc it has to be arranged as a linear, one \ndimensional succession of bits.", "rawText": "When you think of a table representation, it is two dimensional with columns and rows. \nHowever when it’s physically stored on a disc it has to be arranged as a linear, one \ndimensional succession of bits.", "textAlign": "left",
 			"verticalAlign": "top",
 			"containerId": null,
-			"originalText": "When you think of a table representation, it is two dimensional with columns and rows. \nHowever when it’s physically stored on a disc it has to be aranged as a linear, one \ndimensional succession of bits.", "lineHeight": 1.25
+			"originalText": "When you think of a table representation, it is two dimensional with columns and rows. \nHowever when it’s physically stored on a disc it has to be arranged as a linear, one \ndimensional succession of bits.", "lineHeight": 1.25
 		},
 		{